Pissed Jeans: History

 Pissed Jeans released its debut, Shallow, in 2005 on Parts Unknown Records.
 This was followed by Hope for Men (2007), King of Jeans (2009) and Honeys (2013), all released on Sub Pop Records.

 The New York Times wrote that the band was "bring(ing) back '80s memories of hard, slovenly noise, when punk bands realized they could slow down and let their music fall apart a bit"; however, the article also observed the "aggressive, nasty" reaction of attendees at a 2008 show, who evidently were unprepared for Pissed Jeans sonics.
 The concert goers "started to huddle defensively on the sides," with "the columns of speakers on either side of the band...being used as something to hold on to.
 Average hipsters started to look like sailors clinging to a mast in a storm," The New York Times reported.

 Their album Honeys was released in February 2013.
 AllMusic noted that "Fortunately, when the world has you feeling trapped, Pissed Jeans are there to help you rage out for a bit while you find some perspective."

 In March 2013, Pissed Jeans was named one of Fuse TV's 30 must-see artists at SXSW.

-Pissed Jeans' latest album Why Love Now was released in February 2017.
+Pissed Jeans' fifth album Why Love Now was released in February 2017.

+On January 8, 2024, the band announced their sixth album, Half Divorced.
+The album was released on March 1 by Sub Pop.